jfreboud/jfreboud.github.io/_posts/2021-12-12-linear-function.markdown

     - $ o^{k-1}_3 $ <span style="color:green">↑</span> => $ o^{k}_1 $ <span style="color:green">↑</span> => <span style="color:green"> $ o^{k+1}_1 > 0 $ </span> on condition
     - $ o^{k-1}_3 $ <span style="color:red">↓</span> => $ o^{k}_1 $ <span style="color:red">↓</span> => <span style="color:red"> $ o^{k+1}_1 = 0 $ </span> on condition

-And to see what the special condition is, we just have to wonder when we move from one "side" to the other.
+To see what the special condition is, we just have to wonder when we move from one "side" to the other.
 This special moment in the $ ReLU $ function happens at $ x = 0 $.

 Let us look back at $ o^{k}_1 $: